sil-org/ui-components/README.md

 ## contributions

 Please follow semantic versioning for changes.
 Update the version and Changelog then merge to main.
-Once that is created you can create a release and tag and then run the Github action `npm-publish` manually from the Github actions page.
+Once that is created you can create a release and tag and then run the Github action `Publish` manually from the Github actions page.